 Adding the Next column allows you to separate what might be a long list of things, from the few things you as a team need to do right now.
 It helps you focus on the current priorities but still be aware of the bigger picture.

 As a team you should start a regular event to prioritise what needs to go into the Next column.
 How often?
 As often as you need to so that the Next column doesn't run dry.
-We may all be constantly re-prioritising work for the next wee while, so its better to do so when you need to, rather than at a pre-agreed cadence.
+We may all be constantly re-prioritising work, so its better to do so when you need to, rather than at a pre-agreed cadence.

 You may also be interested in related posts I wrote around this time last year: